jackdeterman/Power_Outage_Economic_Analysis/README.md

 ### Introduction:

 One would be remiss to avoid tackling the potential economic inequity underlying the information we wrestle with.
-As such, this portion of the project works to determine at a high level whether economic inequity impacts the nature of major power outages.
+As such, the remainder of this analysis works to determine whether economic inequity impacts the nature of major power outages and vice versa.

 Let's take a look at the economic data we're working with, in the context of a few other columns.